rsmythrepo/rsmythrepo/README.md

 🖥️ Bachelor's degree in Computer Application, Software and Engineering.

-🔭 Currently consulting for SMEs in development finance data projects.
-Currently working on a data visualization project (CBS APIs and PowerBI).
+🔭 Consulting for SMEs in development finance data projects.
+Currently on a data visualization project.

 🍀 Born and raised in Ireland.
 Lived in Melbourne, Berlin, Barcelona and just moved to London, UK.